thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ```
 {:.copy-code}

-- Turn off the option "Enable data export";
+- Turn off the "Enable data export" option;
 - Click "Add" to confirm adding the widget.

 {% include images-gallery.html imageCollection="adding-maps-widget-6" %}

-Congratulations, we add your first widget, that displays our two buildings.
-Move the widget to the top right corner of the dashboard and resize it by grabbing any corner and dragging it.
+Congratulations, we have added your first widget, that displays our two buildings.
+Move the widget to the top-right corner of the dashboard and resize it by grabbing any corner and dragging it.
-After adjusting the placement and size of the widget, click the "Save" button in the top right corner to save the dashboard.
+After adjusting the placement and size of the widget, click the "Save" button in the top-right corner to save the dashboard.

 {% include images-gallery.html imageCollection="adding-maps-widget-7" %}